cheeriojs/cheerio/Readme.md

 #### .html( [htmlString] )
 Gets an html content string from the first selected element.
 If `htmlString` is specified, each selected element's content is replaced by the new content.
+In `options` could be set `notEncodeEntities` wich could be great for inline styles and scripts.

 ```js
 $('.orange').html()